A topic from the subject of Biochemistry in Chemistry.

 Introduction

-Hormones are chemical messengers that are produced in one part of the body and travel through the bloodstream to act on target cells in other parts of the body.
+Hormones are chemical messengers produced in one part of the body and travel through the bloodstream to act on target cells in other parts of the body.
 They play a vital role in regulating a wide range of physiological processes, including metabolism, growth, reproduction, and mood.
 The study of hormones and their actions is called hormone biochemistry.

 Basic Concepts

 Hormones are typically classified into two main types: steroid hormones and peptide hormones.
-Steroid hormones are synthesized from cholesterol and are lipid-soluble, meaning that they can easily pass through cell membranes.
-Peptide hormones are synthesized from amino acids and are water-soluble, meaning that they cannot pass through cell membranes.
+Steroid hormones are synthesized from cholesterol and are lipid-soluble, meaning they can easily pass through cell membranes.
+Peptide hormones are synthesized from amino acids and are water-soluble, meaning they cannot easily pass through cell membranes.
 Hormones exert their effects by binding to specific receptors on target cells.
 These receptors are located either on the cell surface or inside the cell nucleus.
 When a hormone binds to its receptor, it triggers a specific cellular response.

 Equipment and Techniques